 What is PIRLS?

 Progress in International Reading Literacy Study (PIRLS), is an assessment of reading comprehension that has been monitoring trends in pupil achievement at five-year intervals since 2001.
-PIRLS takes place in over 60 countries and provides internationally comparative data about how well children from different countries read by the time they reach Year 5.
+PIRLS takes place in approximately 60 countries and provides internationally comparative data about how well children from different countries read by the time they reach Year 5.

 PIRLS provides analysis of how pupils perform, what kinds of reading strategies they use, and how their performance is related to their attitudes, gender and background.
 In addition, PIRLS includes teacher questionnaires, which provide valuable information on teachers’ views on teaching and reading.